FranciscoAmaro24/stm32_io_rust/README.md

 ## Windows
 If you're running windows I would reccomend to run WSL and to install ```usbipd``` so you can give access to your usb ports via the wsl

+### Debug
+Using `Minicom` with a split terminal is a nice way to debug it.

+On the kernel run ```minicom -D /dev/ttyACM0 -b 115200``` or replace ttyACM0 by the tyy port that the usb is connected

 ## Usefull Links
 [Usbipd](https://learn.microsoft.com/en-us/windows/wsl/connect-usb)